cse110-fa21-group17/cse110-fa21-group17/README.md

 ## Introduction
-**Hot Dawg** is a healthy recipe app facing the next generation users that wants a simple, stress-free, “do-it-all” platform, where the user can not only control their meal, but also their healthy lifestyle all in one site.
+**Hot Dawg** is a healthy recipe app facing the next generation users who want a simple, stress-free, “do-it-all” platform.
+Using **Hot Dawg**, the users can not only control their meal, but also take control of their healthy lifestyle.

 ## Vision:
 To create a recipe app for
-youth like us who wants to experience great food and at the same time, be healthy and stay in shape.
+young people like us who want to experience great food and at the same time, be healthy and stay in shape.